Why we (still) can't find any children's Tylenol

 Be smart: Because the shortages are temporary, experts suggest casting a wide net in affected areas, including big box stores, wholesalers and discount chains, where they might not typically think to look.

-What to watch: RSV has been on the decline since November, local and Centers for Disease Control and Prevention data shows.
+What to watch: RSV has been on the decline since November, Centers for Disease Control and Prevention data shows.
 Similarly, the last few CDC reports about the flu show the outbreak has peaked in most areas.